edwinwebb/react-three-fiber-seed/README.md

-# Rect Three Fiber Seed
+# React Three Fiber Seed

-This project is designed to help you get started on your next three.js project.
+This project is designed to help you get started on your next react-three-fiber project.

 It's a port of my [three-seed](https://github.com/edwinwebb/three-seed) project to react-three-fiber.